 Embark on a 12-day journey that reveals Vietnam’s most iconic highlights — from the timeless charm of Hanoi to the karst landscapes and rural serenity of Ninh Binh.
 Continue your experience on the tranquil waters and limestone formations of Lan Ha Bay before exploring the lantern-lit streets of Hoi An and the imperial legacy of Hue.
 The adventure unfolds further in the vibrant rhythm of Ho Chi Minh City, then slows again along the peaceful waterways of the Mekong Delta.
+Designed as a smooth, easy-paced itinerary suitable for most travelers, this program blends cultural discovery, gentle outdoor activities, scenic drives, light boat trips, and authentic local encounters — offering a complete and memorable introduction to Vietnam.

 Upon your arrival at Noi Bai Airport, you’ll be greeted by our guide and driver at the pickup lobby.
 You’ll then enjoy a 45-minute drive to the heart of Hanoi, passing over the Red River, where you can catch a glimpse of the city’s unique architecture and its famously bustling traffic.